jozkan30/Weather-App/README.md

-A simple weather app using HTMl, CSS, and JavaScript using the APIs for fetching weather based on input.
+ # Weather API
+ ---
+## Description
+ A simple weather app.
 Users are able to input a city and see realtime weather infomration.
+ ---

 ![Alt text](./weather.png)

+#### Technologies Used
+- JavaScript
+- React
+- CSS
+- HTML
+---